Karabük: Name

-There are no known records of the origin of its name; in Turkish kara means "black" or "land" and bük means "bush" or "blackberry bush" ("bramble").
+There are no known records of the origin of its name; in Turkish kara means "black" and bük means "bush" or "blackberry bush" ("bramble").
 So Karabük means "blackbush".

 History

 Karabük is situated on an important trade route between Amasra on the coast and central Anatolia.
 The history of the city goes back to the early years of the Turkish Republic, when it was a small sub-village formed by 13 houses in the Öğlebeli village of Safranbolu.
 There was also a small train station on the Ankara–Zonguldak route.
 The town started to develop with the industrialization of the country.
 One of the first steel factories of the Republic was built here in 1939, after which it grew rapidly and incorporated Öğlebeli village as a quarter.
-Karabük became a municipality and then a township in the Safranbolu district in 1941.
+Karabük became a municipality and then a township in the Safranbolu district in 1938.
 It became a district center in 1953 and a provincial center in 1995.

-Hadrianapolis (now Eskipazar), is an ancient city from the Roman Empire of the 4th century, located about 3 km from Karabük.
+Hadrianapolis (now Eskipazar), is an ancient city from the Roman Empire of the 4th century, located about 30km (68km by road) from Karabük.
 There are many fountains, churches, and Roman baths.
 Although most of it is recently excavated, illegal excavations which have been going on for many years and have damaged Eskipazar's chances of becoming a major tourist attraction.

+Also Safranbolu Aşağıgüney (Kellecoğun) village has Hellenistic Era sculptures.This village has Roman Era caves and structures.